TEETH - STRAIGHTENING TREATMENT

 Fix: Visit a dentist for cleaning or treatment—brushing alone won’t resolve this.

-Cause: Postnasal drip and tonsil stones can harbor bacteria.
+Cause: Postnasal drip and tonsil stones can harbour bacteria.

 Fix: Treat underlying infections, use saline rinses, and stay hydrated.